ethereumproject/ECIPs/sample.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ### Abstract
 An Ethereum Classic Improvement Proposal (ECIP) is a contract between multiple parties, it specifies and provides information on Public APIs, file formats, protocols and workflows to the community.
 It communicates enough technical information to achieve an initial implementation for the community to discuss and refine the implementation and specification further.
 It has a lifecycle and supports forking and merging of specifications, thus reducing petty bickering in the community.
-Entire supply chains should be described with these composible ECIPs allowing market entry of competing vendors who selectively implement a few ECIP contracts and provide cheaper more efficient services and products.
+Entire supply chains should be described with these composable ECIPs allowing market entry of competing vendors who selectively implement a few ECIP contracts and provide cheaper more efficient services and products.

 ### Motivation